 Note: X-OVER FREQ selects the limit at which the amplifier will pass frequencies (from 45-400 Hz).
 You should not use it to adjust the sound you hear through your main speakers.

-☐ Troubleshooting
+Troubleshooting

-We do not expect you to have any problems with your RadioShack High Power 4/3/2-Channel Bridgeable Amplifier, but if you do have a problem, this chart might help.
-If not, take the amplifier to your local RadioShack store for assistance.
+We do not expect you to have any problems with your amplifier, but if you do, these suggestions might help.